stanbaek/ece387/docs/Labs/Lab3_Python.md

 ---

-### **Key Differences from the Original Risk Game**
-- This version simplifies recruitment and combat:
-  - There is no board or territorial control.
-  - Armies are recruited randomly, and players have fixed budgets.
-  - Combat is resolved by alternating turns, with no simultaneous attacks or strategic maneuvers.
-- Unit roles and dice mechanics are adjusted for simplicity.

----

 This straightforward set of rules ensures that the focus remains on implementing and understanding the **object-oriented programming concepts** behind the game.

 ---